 You: Who are these survey respondents anyway?

-- Backblaze: The survey is an online survey conducted by Harris Interactive during the period of June 2-4, 2014.
-All the data cited was based on the 1987 respondents (weighted base) who said they owned a computer and answered the question; “How often do you backup all of the data on your computer?”
+The survey is an online survey conducted by Harris Interactive during the period of June 2-4, 2014.
+All the data cited was based on the 1,987 respondents (weighted base) who said they owned a computer and answered the question, “How often do you back up all of the data on your computer?”

 You: I’m already a Backblaze customer so why does this matter to me?

-- Backblaze: First, thanks for being customer.
+First, thanks for being customer.
 Second, 54% of the people who become Backblaze customers have either personally lost or know someone who has lost computer data.
 Yes, 54%.
-We’d like it to be 0% so tell your friends and family to backup.
+We’d like it to be 0%, so tell your friends and family to back up.
 Better yet, use our new refer-a-friend program to get them started.

 You: Anything else interesting in the survey?

 We could probably think of a hundred other reasons as to why Grandma and Grandpa do a better job at regularly backing up their data.
 It really doesn’t matter though, the simple fact is only 9% of all computer users do it.
-This means 91% are leaving to chance the continued existence of their digital photos, videos, documents, spreadsheets and more.
-Grandpa doesn’t like those odds, that’s why he backs up.
+This means 91% are leaving the continued existence of their digital photos, videos, documents, spreadsheets, and more, to chance.
+Grandpa doesn’t like those odds; that’s why he backs up.